Soho (band): Career

 ATCO label from David Mimran's Tam Tam/Savage Records in the UK.

 Prior to the release of "Hippychick", Soho recorded three albums for Virgin subsidiary Hedd Records, although only one, Noise, was released.
 Subsequently, Soho released two albums on Savage/ATCO: Goddess and, in the US only, Thug.

 In 1991, Soho recorded a single with Adamski, "Born To Be Alive", which peaked at No. 51 in the UK chart.

 In 1994, Soho signed to Magnet/Warners on the strength of two self-financed albums, recorded after Savage Records folded.
 The LPs, including a 'self-titled' album called Oosh (an anagram of Soho) and another one called Yard, remained unreleased until 2008, when the latter album was released on download.

 During the 1990s they performed a cover version of the Icicle Works hit "Birds Fly (Whisper to a Scream)" for the soundtrack of the film Scream.
 The track "Nuthin' on my Mind" featured in the 1991 John Hughes film, Career Opportunities.
 "Hippy Chick" featured on the 1990 compilation album, Happy Daze.

-The band attained some brief press notoriety in 1992 with their track "Claire's Kitchen" (on Thug), which referenced the alleged affair between Prime Minister John Major and caterer Claire Latimer (which was at the time subject to libel proceedings).
+The band attained some brief press notoriety in 1992 with their track "Claire's Kitchen" (on Thug), which referenced the alleged affair between Prime Minister John Major and caterer Clare Latimer (which was at the time subject to libel proceedings).

 Brinkhurst moved to Edinburgh in the early 2000s.
 He managed the band Young Fathers, co-producing and co-writing five of their albums.

 In 2017, Brinkhurst teamed up again with the Cuff sisters, and main vocalist Law Holt, in the electronic music collective Iklan, who released their Album Number 1 on the Soulpunk label in 2020.